Budibase/website/content/blog/tutorials/change-request-form.md

 +++
 author = "Ronan McQuillan"
 date = 2024-01-29
-description = "Follow our tutorial to build a custom change request form with Budibase" image = "https://res.cloudinary.com/daog6scxm/image/upload/v1706537673/cms/change-request-form/Change_Request_Form_lxnz8d.png" images = ["https://res.cloudinary.com/daog6scxm/image/upload/v1706537673/cms/change-request-form/Change_Request_Form_lxnz8d.png"] profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg"
+description = "Follow our tutorial to build a custom change request form with Budibase." image = "https://res.cloudinary.com/daog6scxm/image/upload/v1706537673/cms/change-request-form/Change_Request_Form_lxnz8d.png" images = ["https://res.cloudinary.com/daog6scxm/image/upload/v1706537673/cms/change-request-form/Change_Request_Form_lxnz8d.png"] profilePic = "https://res.cloudinary.com/daog6scxm/image/upload/v1639756662/cms/IMG_3081_ubvpag.jpg"
 title = "How to Build a Change Request Form in 5 Steps"

 +++

 It’s a fact of life that projects don’t always play out 100% the way we expect them to.
 Circumstances, budgets, priorities, and requirements can all change on a dime.
 Therefore, it’s vital to have an effective way to gather and manage information when this happens.